 And here's what happened two weeks before: GCC Crisis Updates Week 165. (there were no GCC Crisis Updates for the last two weeks).

-"The UAE seeks to avoid the jurisdiction of this court because it seeks to avoid the truth," Mohammed Abdulaziz Al-Khulaifi, representing Qatar, told the court.
+"The UAE seeks to avoid the jurisdiction of this court because it seeks to avoid the truth.

-"This dispute is about the UAE's punitive discriminatory measures, which are intended to bend the state of Qatar to the UAE's political will by inflicting maximum suffering on the Qatari people."
+"This dispute is about the UAE's punitive discriminatory measures, which are intended to bend Qatar to the UAE's political will by inflicting maximum suffering on the Qatari people.

-"The UAE's actions go to the very core of the evil the convention was designed to eradicate," said Al-Khulaifi.
+"The UAE's actions go to the very core of the evil the convention was designed to eradicate."
+(Qatar Tribune)

-US Assistant Secretary of State for Near Eastern Affairs David Schenker expressed hope that there will be a solution to the Gulf crisis which should lead to a unified Gulf position towards all challenges, praising the mediation of Kuwait under the leadership of Amir Sheikh Sabah Al-Ahmad Al-Jaber Al-Sabah, based on a report in the Gulf Times.
+The US Assistant Secretary of State for Near Eastern Affairs David Schenker has expressed his hope that there would be a solution to the Gulf crisis and praised Kuwait's mediation under the wise leadership of the Kuwaiti Emir His Highness Sheikh Sabah Al-Ahmad Al-Jaber Al-Sabah, based on a report in the Gulf Times.

 Ghada Oueiss believes that someone from Saudi Arabia photoshopped her picture with her colleague Mahmoud Murad, and placed an image of Israeli Prime Minister Benjamin Netanyahu at the place where Mahmoud Murad was standing, making it look like Ghada was with Netanyahu.